Unlocking the immediate and long-term benefits of exercise for adults & older.

 02 - Heart health

-Lowers risk of heart disease, stroke, and type 2 diabetes.
+Lowers the risk of heart disease, stroke, and type 2 diabetes.

 Regular physical activity can help the body by: